 alto – (1) The lowest vocal range of the adult female voice, usually a range from about G below Middle C to about F above High C (G3 to F5).
 (2) The musical range between soprano and tenor.
 (3) A singer whose voice is within this range.
 (4) A musical instrument that plays within this range.
 (5) A vocal or instrumental part written in this range.
 (6) Another name for the viola.

 alto clef – the symbol on a music staff indicating that the third line from the bottom of a staff represents the pitch of middle C. It is one of five C clefs and is used primarily for writing music for the viola.
 Also called a viola clef.

 ambience – (1) The sound that comes from the surrounding environment as opposed to coming directly from the sound source.
-(2) Background noise.
+(2) The natural reverberant field of reflected sound that envelops the listener in a listening space such as an auditorium or concert hall.
+(3) The reverberant field of reflected sound in a listening space as captured and later reproduced using surround recording techniques.
+(4) Background noise.
 See also ambient sound.
 Not to be confused with ambiance, which means the atmosphere or mood of a particular environment.

 ambience extraction – a method of removing out-of-phase information from a two-channel audio signal and using it to created surround channels.
 David Hafler developed one of the early systems of ambience extraction in the early 1960s, with a process he called Dynaquad, marketed by Hafler's company, Dynaco.
 A few years later, Peter Scheiber patented a similar system that competed with quadraphonic sound in the early 1970s.
 Dolby Laboratories cited several of Scheiber's patents when it developed the Dolby surround system.
 Also called pseudo-quadraphonics, Hafler hookup, and ambiophony.